Houston vs. Miami (FL) Predictions & Picks - NCAA Tournament Sweet 16

 Over (137.5)

-Houston is 17-16-0 against the spread, while Miami (FL)'s ATS record this season is 16-11-0.
-The Cougars have gone over the point total in 15 games, while Hurricanes games have gone over 13 times.
-The two teams average 154 points per game, 16.5 more points than this matchup's total.
-Houston is 3-7 against the spread and 9-1 overall over its past 10 games, while Miami (FL) has gone 5-4 against the spread and 8-2 overall.
+Houston's record against the spread so far this season is 17-16-0, and Miami (FL)'s is 16-11-0.
+A total of 15 out of the Cougars' games this season have hit the over, and 13 of the Hurricanes' games have gone over.
+The two teams score 154 points per game, 16.5 more points than this matchup's total.
+Houston is 3-7 against the spread and 9-1 overall in its past 10 contests, while Miami (FL) has gone 5-4 against the spread and 8-2 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.